Anonymoesje/optimized-versions-server/README.md

 ### 1. Optimize

 A POST request is made to the server with the HLS stream URL.
-The server will then start a job, downloading the HLS stream to the server, and convert it to a single file.
+The server will then start a job using the GPU, downloading the HLS stream to the server, and convert it to a single file.

 In the meantime, the app will poll the server for the progress of the optimize.